-Why say such a thing to a complete stranger?
-When I looked back at him, the prince had gone back to lounging in the tub with his face turned to the ceiling, his eyes closed.
+Why say that to a complete stranger?
+When I looked back at him, the prince had gone back to lounging in the tub with his face turned to the ceiling.
 “What’s your name?” he asked.

 “Avi.”
 I almost asked his name in return when I realized this guy would probably expect everyone to know his name.

 “You may call me Cal,” he told me.
 Then, the nervousness in my chest faded a little.
 No one at my school would ever be this friendly or casual in a bathtub.
 A proper prince would have screamed at me to get out.

 “So, which continent is your country on?”
 I asked.
 More importantly, how could I understand his language?

 “Those names are unfamiliar to me,” Cal answered with a sharp glance.
 The sight of green eyes—in a shade more common to cats than humans—almost made my heart stop.
 Maybe they were tinted with brown, but I would have to go closer to look.
 And I wasn’t planning on getting any closer.

 “You are at the court of King Aelius Calpurnius,” the prince intoned, “in the bathing room of his son Letris Calpurnius: both of whom are rulers of the kingdom of Haiathiel.”

 A cosplayer?
 I wondered.
 Maybe there was a show with a storyline involving the royalty of Haiathiel?
 “Where am I really?”

 Cal then turned a seductive smile on me.
 I flinched away.
 If smiles could rape you…his would.
 “Are you a lost, fallen angel then?
 Though, you are a little darkly colored for an angel.”

 My appearance from the sky must have given him that idea.
 “No worries.
 I’m human.
 Just from a different world…apparently.”